Simple Ways to Invest $100

 Recommended Index Funds for Beginners

-• S&P 500 Index Funds: Track 500 largest U.S. companies (VTI, VOO, SPY)
+• S&P 500 Index Funds: Track the 500 largest U.S. companies (VTI, VOO, SPY)

 Sample Portfolio for $100 Investment

-Conservative Beginner Approach:
+Conservative Beginner Option:

-• $100 in S&P 500 Index Fund (VOO or similar)
+• $100 in an S&P 500 Index Fund such as VOO

 Building Your Investment Strategy